neuronetio/deep-state-observer/README.md

 import { onDestroy } from 'svelte';
 import State from 'deep-state-observer'; // const { State } = require('deep-state-observer');

-// first parameter is an object that hold the state, and the second one is just options (optional - for now it hold just delimeter :P ) const state = new State({ some: 'value', someOther: { nested: 'value' } }, { delimeter:'.' });
+// first parameter is an object that hold the state, and the second one is just options const state = new State({
+  some: 'value',
+  someOther: {
+      nested: 'value'
+    }
+  },
+  // options
+  { delimeter:'.' , notRecursive:';',  param: ':', log: console.log }
+);

 // store some unsubscribe methods let subscribers = [];